Copyright © Ministry of Health Singapore. All Rights Reserved.

 Cute Bentos for Kids

-For many time-pressed mums, preparing something healthy and appealing to the child’s appetite, while making sure that the food stays fresh and appetising until it is eaten, sounds like a monumental task.
+For many time-pressed mums, preparing something healthier and appealing to the child’s appetite, while making sure that the food stays fresh and appetising until it is eaten, sounds like a monumental task.

 But it doesn’t have to be so daunting.
 Here’s why you should press on: